-Lung cancer usually forms in the cells lining the air passages within the lungs.
-The two main types are small-cell lung cancer and non-small-cell lung cancer.
+Lung cancer usually forms in the cells lining air passages within the lungs.
+The two main types of lung cancer are called small-cell lung cancer and non-small-cell lung cancer.

 What is lung cancer?

 Lung cancer forms in tissues of the lung, usually in the cells lining air passages.

 Lung cancer is the leading cause of cancer deaths in the United States and worldwide.
 Approximately 85 percent of lung cancer tumors occur in current or former cigarette smokers.
 It is estimated that there are more than 94 million current and former smokers in the United States, many of whom are at high risk of developing the disease.

 Besides cigarette smoking, other risk factors of lung cancer can include:

 - Exposure to second hand smoke

 - Exposure to asbestos or radon gas